davidclin/my-cheatsheet/README.md

 # How to install AWS CLI version 2 in normal environment
 <pre>
-First, you will need to uninstall prior versions if they exist Depending on how awscli was installed:
+First, you will need to uninstall a prior version if it exists

+Depending on how awscli was installed:

 Option 1) pip uninstall awscli
 Option 2) sudo find / -name aws sudo rm <path of aws binary>

+After uninstalling any prior version of awscli, you can install the latest:

 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"
 unzip awscliv2.zip
 sudo ./aws/install
+which aws
+./aws/install -i /usr/local/aws-cli -b /usr/local/bin
 aws --version

 To update, repeat the steps above.